Nothing to Fear Here – Using AI Tools Responsibly Breeds Success

 Using AI Responsibly

 From reducing documents in a dataset to facial recognition software and HR recruitment tools, AI has proved very beneficial across industries.
-With generative AI on the scene, organizations are considering how this tech can also benefit their businesses.
+With generative AI on the scene, organisations are considering how this tech can also benefit their businesses.
 It is crucial to examine both benefits and risks to pinpoint best use cases.
 In many instances, the benefits will outweigh the risks and there are best practices to employ that will curb fear.
 Learning how to use these tools safely and responsibly is the key.

 Staying educated is the most important way to use AI responsibly.
 Keep up with news about things going awry and use it as a learning experience.
 For example, in the case law example above the lawyer could have mitigated risk much earlier if he would have initially checked the sources and not subsequently use ChatGPT to justify the research.
-Simply going into a legal research database after using generative AI as a starting point would have brought the fake cases to the lawyer’s attention and avoided potentially sanctionable behavior.
+Simply going into a legal research database after using generative AI as a starting point would have brought the fake cases to the lawyer’s attention and avoided potentially sanctionable behaviour.
 The fact that the lawyer used ChatGPT was not at issue here, it was the manner in which it was used.
 The responsibility to fact-check and provide quality control on the technology’s output will always remain the responsibility of human lawyers.
 Lawyers must remain technologically competent and check their work or will otherwise face court sanctions, ethical violations, reputational harm, and lost business.

 Turning to the fear of job loss, a recent Goldman Sachs report indicated that AI could replace 300 million full-time jobs.
 This is the type of news that raises alarm at first read, but it is prudent to point out that even when tech has “replaced” jobs in the past it has opened up new roles and different opportunities.
 AI is currently being used in most industries as a supplemental tool and the human component is still necessary but may just look different.

 It is also crucial to remember that there are more generative AI tools available than ChatGPT.
-Tech companies are creating systems designed for specific industries or that can be privately used within an organization’s own infrastructure.
+Tech companies are creating systems designed for specific industries or that can be privately used within an organisation’s own infrastructure.

-The takeaway here is that generative AI can be just as beneficial as the next tool when organizations consider the human component and use it responsibly.
+The takeaway here is that generative AI can be just as beneficial as the next tool when organisations consider the human component and use it responsibly.
 Delegate tasks wisely with a deep practical understanding of the limitations as well as the advantages of all the different resource options for delivering services, both AI and human.
-Doing so will allow organizations to reap the game-changing benefits that technology offers with confidence.
+Doing so will allow organisations to reap the game-changing benefits that technology offers with confidence.
 Considering all the hype, more AI regulation is definitely on the horizon.
-Organizations must continue to monitor developments in this area and implement policies regarding appropriate tech usage for business tasks.
+Organisations must continue to monitor developments in this area and implement policies regarding appropriate tech usage for business tasks.

 The contents of this article are intended to convey general information only and not to provide legal advice or opinions.